dabeaz/curio/docs/devel.rst

 Asynchronous I/O is often viewed as an alternative to thread programming (e.g., Threads Bad!).
 However, it's really not an either-or question.
-Threads are still useful for a variety of of things.
+Threads are still useful for a variety of things.
 In this section, we look at some strategies for programming and interacting with threads in Curio.